 Lillard rallies Trail Blazers to 112-103 win over Orlando

-Orlando Magic guard Evan Fournier drives to the basket and is fouled by Portland Trail Blazers forward Ed Davis during the first half of an NBA basketball game in Orlando, Fla., Thursday, Feb.
+Portland Trail Blazers forward Meyers Leonard fouls Orlando Magic center Bismack Biyombo on a shot during the second half of an NBA basketball game in Orlando, Fla., Thursday, Feb.
 23, 2017.
-ORLANDO, Fla.
+Portland won 112-103.

 Comments